Tools of the Trade

 Hardware: Accessories

-To feel the form.
-To bash your head with when things go wrong.
-To see contour lines.
-To see perspective rules with your own eyes.
-Deceptively simple yet very powerful for a beg.
-Build them yourself.
-Toilet paper roll for a cylinder, paper for a cube (9cm side will fit nicely into A3 paper).
-Make sure to properly bend the sides otherwise the cube will have "round" walls.
+Paper Models of primitive 3D shapes are best used for feeling the form or to bash your head with when things go wrong.
+You can see contour lines and perspective rules with your own eyes.
+These are deceptively simple yet helpful for the beginner.
+Craft them yourself: use toilet paper roll for a cylinder and a sheet of cardboard paper for a cube (9cm side will fit nicely into A3 paper).
+Make sure to properly bend the sides otherwise the cube will end up with "round" walls like mine did.

-Of course if you want to break a bank then go for the more expensive ones like Figma Action Figures, Figma Archetype Next, Bodykun Drawing Figures, TOA Heavy Industries Synthetic Human, Armaturenine SMALL BIPEDS or magnetic Stickybones
+Of course if you want to break a bank then go for the more expensive ones.
+They are probably more usable.

-There is this one classic proverb: Whatever isn't in the head is in the legs on the sticky notes.
+Sticky Notes.
+Whatever isn't in the head is in the legs (or on the sticky note glued to your monitor; a proverb).
 This mighty technology is found in literally every single corporate office.
 But do you have it in your home?
 I use it to write keyboard shortcuts in order to hopefully increase productivity over time.
 Is it working?
 No measurable results yet.

-After a first few months i noticed my hand is gaining permanent damage to the nerves (dull ache while sleeping).
-To instantly solve that i got a pen gripper.
-And in two weeks the pain in hand went away despite me kept drawing.
+Pen Gripper.
+After a first few months of drawing i noticed my hand is gaining permanent damage to the nerves in the wrist.
+The only symptom was dull ache while sleeping.
+To instantly solve the issue i started using a gripper.
+And in two weeks the pain in hand went away despite me never stopping drawing or changing ergonomics.
 This piece of rubber forces your hand to hold the pen under correct angle and as such it protects your own hand.

 Nowadays i dont use it since i learned how to draw more relaxed and how to adjust pressure curve in the drawing software so i dont have to push as much to get thick line.

+Nail file or Sandpaper.
 The more you draw the more "dull" the nibs in your stylus get.
 This makes it more awkward to draw.
-And it gets even worse: the dull nib typically produces very sharp edge which can strach your tablet (that actually happened to me!).
+And it gets even worse: the dull nib typically produces very sharp edge which can strach your tablet.
+This is how i managed to destroy my first tablet surface.

-With simple sandpaper or nail file you can give your nibs second life and make them smooth and tip round again!
+With simple polish using these you can give your nibs second life and make them smooth and tip round again!
+And as a bonus you protect surface of your tablet.

 Hardware: Tablets

-The price was 80€ (i overpaid AGAIN lmao).
+The 80€ pricetag isn't the cheapest, but it is fair for the overall quality.
 I can recommend this one to anyone.
 PRO or BEG, this will get the job done.

 Software: Utilities